-The committee shall consist of four members (two ministers and two elders), including a convener, appointed by the General Assembly.
+The committee shall consist of five members (at least two ministers), including a convener, appointed by the General Assembly.

-The committee shall produce a quarterly publication containing general news items as well as articles and viewpoints from individuals, congregations, committees or courts within the church and even beyond the church.
+The committee shall produce a printed bi-monthly publication to inform and encourage the Presbyterian Church of Victoria, containing general news items as well as articles and viewpoints from individuals, congregations, committees or courts within the church and even beyond the church.
 Such items may be published when deemed by the committee to be of interest to the people of the church and pertinent to and supportive of the church's mission.
+Such items may also be published on the Presbyterian Church of Victoria website and through the Presbyterian Church of Victoria email list.